whyweexist/STELLAR/README.md

-# Kuber is a stock market analyzer
+# Kuber A Stock Market analyzer
 To run the app first download all the required modules and then write streamlit run myapp.py in the terminal of your code editor.

 ## Stock Market